Behind the Scenes at Panthers Training Camp

 What are some of the most common injuries or conditions you see pre-season?

-Dr. Connor: The most common injuries at camp include (but certainly aren't limited to) hamstring strains, ankle sprains, calf strains, groin strains, lacerations, knee injuries, stingers, cramps (as above), etc. But we're set up to handle anything that comes up . . .
+Dr. Connor: The most common injuries at camp include (but certainly aren't limited to) hamstring strains, ankle sprains, calf strains, groin strains, lacerations, knee injuries, stingers, cramps, etc. But we're set up to handle anything that comes up . . .

 How is working with professional NFL players different than other patients?